Join the Academy of Science Communication 2026-2027

 Note: It is possible to apply as a postdoc if you have a particularly strong scientific research profile and extensive experience, and if you are likely to contribute actively to science communication in Denmark through a future scientific research position.
 This option is most relevant in fields where permanent positions such as Assistant Professor or tenure-track roles are relatively difficult to obtain.
 All else being equal, and within the same discipline, researchers in permanent positions will be prioritized over postdocs.

-We open for applications in March 2026.
+We are open for applications!

 A unique and proven offering